vheidari/KateEditor-JAKT/README.md

 # KateEditor-JAKT
-KateEditor-JAKT, is a syntax highlighter for KateEditor
+KateEditor-JAKT, is a JAKT language syntax highlighter for Kate Editor

 ## Install :
 To install it, you should copy `Jakt.xml` to `Kate` syntax folder. depend on your operation system flow right path for your self.